 The frequency that you use a math journal can be as routine or flexible as you would like it to be.
 Begin with an attainable goal.

 For example, you might choose to have your student reflect on a topic before he begins a unit of study and then again after a few days of instruction.

 Because of the variety of ways math journals can be used, entries can be generated as often as 1-2 days a week or as occasionally as 2-3 times per math unit.
-The time it takes your student to create an entry will vary depending on his writing skills, the topic, and guidelines you establish regarding the depth and quality of an entry.
+The time it takes your student to create an entry will vary depending on his writing skills, the topic, and the guidelines you establish regarding the depth and quality of an entry.

 Ten minutes is typically is sufficient for most students, but you will want to allow extra time for more complex topics or problems.
 Be sure to build in time every so often for your student to share and celebrate his work.
-Doing this will help keep him accountable and provide authentic practice expressing his thoughts and ideas verbally.
+Doing this will help keep him accountable and provide authentic practice in expressing his thoughts and ideas verbally.